 Another well known infomercial brand is the Power Air Fryer XL.
-It’s getting fairly good reviews and falls in the mid-price range, much less expensive than the Philips but more than a couple of others.
+It’s getting fairly good reviews and falls in the lower price range, much less expensive than the Philips and the same as a couple of others.

 Despite that this model seems to sell quite well – maybe for the simple reason that it’s so highly advertised on TV!

 If you want to give it a try, one option you might consider is to buy an extended warranty plan from Amazon.
 If you do that, be sure to read the fine print to know for certain that your service plan will cover any problems without sticking you with shipping and handling costs.

 To check details on both the model and a protection plan, click here to see the Power Air Fryer XL on Amazon.